linshu123/volar_docs/README.md

 # Download
 Download the latest extension package: https://github.com/linshu123/volar_docs/blob/main/volar-0.0.1.vsix

+# Usage
+### Task Management
+The creation and curation of tasks should be self-evident.
+You can of course also ask AI to make changes or organize tasks, such as "find all the tasks that are describing a bug and add [Bug] prefix to their title".

+### How AI helps with Task Work
+There are 3 key features for asking AI to work on a task: "Flesh out", "Execute", and "Breakdown".

+**Flesh out:** With just a few words in the task title, you can use "Flesh out" to get AI to help you expand on that task.
+AI will help you investigate the codebase and add plans and implementation suggestions to the task.
+Then you can review that plan.
+If it all makes sense, you can use **Execute** to actually implement the task.

+**Execute:** This will ask AI to go straight into implementation mode.
+Ideally, there is already some plans and details in the task that you are confident about.
+AI will follow those plans and make the code changes.

+**Breakdown:** If you have a complex task that you feel AI won't be able to accomplish in one go, you can use this option to break down the task into multiple smaller tasks.
+You can recursively do this until you feel each task is small enough for AI to one-shot it.

+### Agent vs MCP
+To use AI to work on tasks, you have two ways: the built-in agent, or another agent client through MCP.

+**Built-in agent**: First you need to add the API keys for the model you want to use in the VS Code settings.
+Search for "Volar" in settings and you will see the places to add those API keys.
+Then, just toggle on "Agent" in the task view.
+Then click any of the "Flesh out"/"Execute"/"Breakdown" action and the agent will start working on it.
+If you can't see the chat window, try make the sidebar bigger, and check for the "chat" icon on the right side of the model name.

+**Through MCP**: You can use AI agent in Cursor, Windsurf, Cline, etc to perform "Flesh out"/"Execute"/"Breakdown" actions.
+First make sure the "Agent" toggle is off.
+Then use the dropdown menu on those actions to copy the prompt for those tasks, and paste it into the chat interface of Cursor/Windsurf/Cline to allow their agent interact with Volar through MCP. **You need to make sure there is only one Cursor/Windsurf/Cline window running for MCP to work successfully.** See section "Known Issues" for more details.
+Follow the steps below to set up MCP.

 # MCP Configs
 You can use any client that supports MCP Server-Sent Events (SSE) Transport.